My Kid wants a "Skateboard" Help with what to Buy? (Skateboard, Longobard / Ripstik ...

 If you are going to do tricks, ride on ramps, ride in skateparks, or emulate anything they see in video games or on X games, you will need a skateboard.
 If your kid specifically asks for a skateboard, they will probably be disappointed if you get them a longboard.
 On a skateboard, you can learn how to Ollie, how to kickflip, ride pools and ramps.
 You can easily ride them on sidewalks and paved streets, but most setups these days have very hard wheels, so it will be rough.
 Additionally, the hard wheels don't roll over cracks and road debris nearly as well as the larger longboard wheel.

-A great way to get started with skateboard basic balance and tricks is to get a set of SkateTrainers.
+A great way to get started with skateboard basic balance and tricks is to get SkaterTrainer 2.0 - Single Set.
 They help beginners, and can also be useful for learning more advanced tricks.
-Learn More Here

 Should I buy a Plastic Cruiser / Mini?
 (Penny, Stereo, Globe, etc).